basilico/jquery-awesome-slider/README.md

 jQuery awesome slider
 =====================

-jQuery awesome slider is a jquery plugin.
+jQuery Awesome slider is a multifunctional slider.
+You can create:
+- a slider for your contents presentation.
+- an images gallery slider.